2025

 We are delighted to be running it again this year in special partnership with STARLING in Limerick!

-Three pairs will be carefully curated by a four-artist panel.
-Pairs will be matched based on thoughtful commonalities and exciting divergences.
+Three pairs were carefully curated by a four-artist panel.
+Pairs were matched based on thoughtful commonalities and exciting divergences.

-Pairs will be connected virtually, and encouraged to undertake a remote collaboration over four months beginning in March 2025, working at a self-directed pace.
+Pairs have been connected virtually, and are undertaking a remote collaboration over four months, beginning in March 2025.

 Each pair will develop a collaborative artwork.
-These works will be installed at a week-long exhibition at STARLING in Limerick in July 2025.
+These works will be installed at an exhibition at STARLING in Limerick in July 2025!

 STARLING is a platform and threshold for both local and international artists and projects.
 Emerging out of a vacant shop in the historic medieval quarter of Limerick city, STARLING is led by artist-curators Ailbhe W. Drohan (Ireland) and Teresa Collins (Ireland / Aotearoa New Zealand).